gitezri/Secure-WordPress/README.md

 To mitigate this issue you have to "security baseline" the app and don't deploy your app until all major flaws are patched or mitigated.

-I wrote an article on web applications security baselining on github.com [web application baselining](https://github.com/gitezri/owasp-zap-base/blob/master/README.md)
+I wrote an article on web applications security baselining on github.com: [Web Application Baselining](https://github.com/gitezri/owasp-zap-base/blob/master/README.md)

 ## Pressing Issue #3: Configuration Hard-Coded Passwords